ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 or possibly invalid.

 Simple logic expressions produce a result from data contained in one or more task result documents.
-The result from the expression evaluation is written to one or more new MongoDB result documents (the details will be explained below).
+In other words, logic expressions operate on **sets** of result documents.
+The result from the logical expression evaluation is written to one or more new MongoDB result documents (the details will be explained below).

 The ``NOT`` operator requires additional commentary.
-ClarityNLP supports the use of ``NOT`` as a synonym for ``SETDIFF``.
-In other words, ``A NOT B`` means all elements of set ``A`` that are NOT also elements of set ``B``.
+ClarityNLP supports the use of ``NOT`` as a synonym for "set difference".
+Thus ``A NOT B`` means all elements of set ``A`` that are NOT also elements of set ``B``.
 The use of ``NOT`` to mean "set complement" is not supported.
 Hence expressions such as ``NOT A``, ``NOT hasRigors``, etc., are invalid NLPQL statements.
 The ``NOT``